Binary Patching¶

 d.hex_patch("AA BB CC D?", "AA BB CC DD", "/data/test.bin", maxreplace=2)

-There’s also a test mode that only finds matching positions in the file without performing the replacement operation.
+There is also a dry-run mode, which only locates matching positions in the file without performing actual replacements.

 d.hex_patch("AA BB ?? ??", "AA BB 00 00", "/data/test.bin", dryrun=True)